Block ID: #section–hero-page-block_621e3fd2201ce

 A surgical intervention to close the cleft costs an average of 300 euros.
 This not only helps a child to live a life without constant illness and prejudice, but also to escape the cycle of poverty.

 Those who are poor have a higher risk of being born with a cleft lip and palate.
+Those who are born with a cleft lip and palate have a higher risk of becoming poor.

 Help a child escape the vicious circle of poverty by donating for people with cleft lip.